FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

-The estimation of $\hspace{0.1cm} \beta \hspace{0.1cm}$  in the classic linear regression model is done using the ordinary least square (OLS) method.
+The estimation of $\hspace{0.1cm} \beta \hspace{0.1cm}$  in the classic linear regression model is done using ordinary least square  method (OLS).

 $\widehat{\beta} \hspace{0.1cm}$  is compute as the solution of the following optimitation
 problem: